uwiger/toker/doc/README.md

   The function `toker_c:transform_tokens/1` returns the tokens unchanged.
 * `-toker_reset(Type)` - where `Type` is either `parser`, `token_transform` or`all`, restores the relevant settings to the default.

+Note that a token transform must return a list of tokens corresponding to a valid Erlang form (possibly after being processed by another parser).
+The Erlang parser has no support for skipping a part of the token stream.

 ## The toker application ##